rehierl/node-tree-outliner/2-0-core-design/3-0-reduced-sequence.md

 **CLARIFICATION**
 Node `n` must be strictly associated with section `s`, if `n` is intended to be in relationship with `s`, and if `n` is not already loosely related to it.
-That is, because `n` would otherwise remain unrelated with regards to `s`.
+That is because `n` would otherwise remain unrelated with regards to `s`.

 After all, an algorithm must reflect the relationship of any node with its sections by establishing strict or loose connections between the sections